Lighting the sets for a huge hostelry with mainly practical lights created a special challenge, but also offered several advantages.

 The Shining, a Stanley Kubrick Film and Warner Bros, release, currently playing the screens of the world, is based on the best-selling novel by Stephen King.
 It was produced and directed by Stanley Kubrick from a script written by himself and Diane Johnson.

-In the following interview, recently conducted by American Cinematographer Editor Herb Lightman in New York, where Alcott was at work as Director of Photography on Fort Apache the Bronx, Alcott discusses in detail the challenges and techniques involved in photographing The Shining.
+In the following interview, conducted by American Cinematographer editor Herb Lightman in New York, where Alcott was at work as director of photography on Fort Apache the Bronx, the cinematographer discusses in detail the challenges and techniques involved in photographing The Shining.

 John Alcott, BSC: Stanley gave me the book to read about 10 months before we were to start shooting and, although I had several other shooting assignments in between, this gave me time to be constantly in touch with him and check on the situation regarding the set that was going to be built — whether it should contain 10 windows or only 5 windows, whether the fireplace should be located in one part of the room or the staircase in another — which proved to be a great asset for me in developing a visual concept for the film.
 This kind of direct contact prevailed throughout pre-production and I would always make a point of visiting him whenever I was back in England in order to see how the set construction was progressing.